gvwilson/sdxpy/src/func/index.md

 2. Look up the function.

-3. Create a new [%i "environment" %] whose keys are the parameters' names and whose values are the expressions' values.
+3. Create a new [%i "environment" %] from the function's parameter names and the expressions' values.

 4. Call `do` to run the function's action and captures the result.